Luis Agote: First recorded transfusions

 The first recorded blood transfusion was made between dogs by the English doctor Richard Lower around 1666.
 In 1667, French scientist Juan Bautista Denys transfused a human with animal blood.
 In 1900, Karl Landsteiner identified some of the blood substances responsible for the agglutination of red blood cells, identifying blood groups for the first time and some of their incompatibilities.

 Direct transfusions were still not practiced at the beginning of the 20th century because it was impossible to keep unaltered blood outside the body for later use.
 After 6–12 minutes, coagulation begins manifested initially by a gradual increase of viscosity that terminates with almost complete solidification.
 Coagulation is the defense of an organism to staunch wounds and minimize hemorrhages.
 Now we know that clotting is almost totally formed by platelets fastened by a network of filaments of fibrin.

 Fibrin does not normally exist in blood and is created from protein plasma by the action of the thrombin enzyme.
-Similarly, thrombin is not naturally present in blood and is created by the precursor substance prothombrin, in a process that involves platelets, some exiting from calcium and substances produced by lesioned materials.
+Similarly, thrombin is not naturally present in blood and is created by the precursor substabrin, in a process that involves platelets, some exiting from calcium and substances produced by lesioned materials.
 Since clots are not created if there is a lack of some of these elements, the addition of sodium citrate (which eliminates calcium ions from blood) prevents its formation.